Nlp6004/Clinical-Information-Retrieval-System-1/README.md

-# Clincal Information Retrieval  RAG System
+# Clinical Information Retrieval  RAG System

 This repository contains a comprehensive implementation of a Medical Retrieval-Augmented Generation (RAG) system.
 The system integrates multiple components for document retrieval, question answering, and evaluation, tailored specifically for the medical domain.